Skip to content

 Terminal window

-npm install @ursalock/zustand @ursalock/client @ursalock/crypto
+npm install @ursalock/client @ursalock/crypto zustand

 1. User authenticates with a passkey (WebAuthn)